AMID Logo E-BAY Logo

 I. Is LCL Right for You?

-When planning international cargo delivery, consider:
+When planning cargo delivery overseas, consider:

 1. Size: Too large for parcels but not enough to fill a container?